superfaceai/docs/docs/reference/glossary.md

 ## Use case {#use-case}

-_Use case_ or _integration use case_ describes what the business needs from a specific integration.
-Technically the use case defines an interface between the application and the integration provider, schema for input and output (result) data, possible error conditions, and documentation.
-It is part of the [profile](#profile).
+_Use case_ (or _integration use case_) describes what the business needs from a specific integration.
+Technically, the _use case_ defines an interface between the application and the integration provider, the schema of input and output (result) data, possible error conditions, and relevant documentation.
+It is a part of the [profile](#profile).

 For example, the [Send SMS Message](https://superface.ai/communication/send-sms@2.0) (`SendMessage`) use case expects recipient's phone number, sender's phone number, and the text message contents.
 It will return a message ID as the result.